acebuddyteam/gargula/README.md

 Just contribute on a new branch "Development"

-Gargula includes only important data, to keep it simple and clean:
+<h2>Gargula includes only important data, to keep it simple and clean:</h2>

 - Current directory
 - Git Branch (if Git has been intialized)